 And they are all represented by this simple curve graph.

 Broad words are commonly found at the beginning of the graph and descriptive phrases usually occupy the end part of the curve, which has a long-tail appearance, hence the name.
 What does all this mean?
 Why are long tails more important than the broad ones?

-- People who want to compare and review products before purchase carry these kind of ‘mental intentions’ when they research for information online.
+- People who want to compare and review products before purchase carry these kinds of ‘mental intentions’ when they research information online.
 So, it’s better to target 10 of these people instead of attracting 1000 readers who have no buying intention.

-- Long tail can help you write better content in which you can use to interlink with other relevant articles in your blog.
+- The long tail can help you write better content in which you can use to interlink with other relevant articles in your blog.

 - The more descriptive the keywords, the more page/post would be indexed on the search engines which will lead to higher rankings.

-- And you WILL achieve top ranking on Google anyhow because there are minimal competition with long tails.
+- And you WILL achieve top ranking on Google anyhow because there is minimal competition with long tails.